Author

 Deploying Lucidity's Auto-Scaler is remarkably straightforward, requiring only three simple clicks.
 The tool autonomously refines its configuration, targeting an ideal utilization rate of 70-80%, a pivotal factor in optimizing overall efficiency.

-The EBS Auto-Scaler by Lucidity brings unmatched flexibility to your system.
-It enables you to effortlessly adjust Elastic Block Store (EBS) resources, whether you need to scale up during unexpected traffic surges or scale down during periods of low workload.
 In just a matter of minutes, you can ensure an uninterrupted and consistent availability of storage, while also enhancing your system's ability to adapt and respond.
 Lucidity's Auto-Scaler is the perfect ally for managing the ever-changing storage needs in the cloud.

 Lucidity EBS Auto-Scaler offers the following benefits.